JWBurgers/deciphering-bitcoin/References.md

 Kohn, Meir.
 1999f.
 The capital market before 1600. *Working paper*, 99-06.
 Available at [https://bpb-us-e1.wpmucdn.com/sites.dartmouth.edu/dist/6/1163/files/2017/03/99-06.pdf](https://bpb-us-e1.wpmucdn.com/sites.dartmouth.edu/dist/6/1163/files/2017/03/99-06.pdf).

+Kohn, Meir.
+2001a.
+Payments and the development of finance in pre-industrial Europe.

+Kohn, Meir.
+2001b.
+Trading costs and the patterns of trade in pre-industrial Europe.

+Kohn, Meir.
+2001c.
+Trading costs, the expansion of trade and economic growth in pre-industrial Europe.

+Kohn, Meir.
+2003a.
+Business organization in pre-industrial Europe. *Working paper*, 03-09.
+Available at [https://bpb-us-e1.wpmucdn.com/sites.dartmouth.edu/dist/6/1163/files/2017/03/14.-Business-organization.pdf](https://bpb-us-e1.wpmucdn.com/sites.dartmouth.edu/dist/6/1163/files/2017/03/14.-Business-organization.pdf).

+Kohn, Meir.
+2003b.
+Commerce in pre-industrial Europe: An introduction. *Working paper*, 03-08.
+Available at [https://bpb-us-e1.wpmucdn.com/sites.dartmouth.edu/dist/6/1163/files/2017/03/13.-Business-intro.pdf](https://bpb-us-e1.wpmucdn.com/sites.dartmouth.edu/dist/6/1163/files/2017/03/13.-Business-intro.pdf).

 Kopf, Edwin.
 1927.
 The early history of the annuity. *Proceedings of the Casualty Actuarial Society*, 13, 225-266.

 Krekić, Bariša.
 1979.
 Italian creditors in Dubrovnik (Ragusa) and the Balkan trade, thirteenth through fifteenth centuries.
 In *The Dawn of Modern Banking, ed.
 Center for Medieval and Renaissance Studies (University of California), 241-254.
 New Haven: Yale University Press.

+Kuter, Mikhail, Marina Gurskaya, Angelina Andreenkova, and Artem Musaelyan.
+2018.
+The virtual reconstruction of the earliest double-entry accounting ledger.
+In *Advances in Intelligent Systems and Computing*, Vol. 724, ed.
+J. Kacprzyk, 169-184.

+Lee, Geoffrey.
+1977.
+The coming of age of double entry: The Giovanni Farolfi ledger of 1299-1300. *The Accounting Historians Journal*, 4, 79-95.

 Lipton, Phillip.
 2016.
 The evolution of the English joint stock company to 1800: An institutional perspective. *Monash University Department of Business Law & Taxation Research Paper*, no. 19.
 Available at [https://ssrn.com/abstract=1413502](https://ssrn.com/abstract=1413502).

 Mastercard.
 2025.
 Settlement bank accounts.
 Website.
 Available at [https://developer.mastercard.com/cross-border-services/documentation/support/mts-settlement/settlement-bank-accounts/](https://developer.mastercard.com/cross-border-services/documentation/support/mts-settlement/settlement-bank-accounts/).

+Matringe, Nadia.
+2017.
+The fair deposit: Credit reallocation and trade finance in the early modern period. *Annales Histoires Sciences Sociales (English Edition)*, 72, 275-315.

 McAndrews, James and Dean Vartin.
 2022.
 The use of liquidity in CHIPS.
 New York: The Clearing House.
 Available at [https://media.theclearinghouse.org/-/media/New/TCH/Documents/Payment-Systems/CHIPS_Liquidity_Algorithm_April_2022.pdf](https://media.theclearinghouse.org/-/media/New/TCH/Documents/Payment-Systems/CHIPS_Liquidity_Algorithm_April_2022.pdf).